VeyDlin/VHAL/README.md

 ## Initial setup
 - Create a new project in CubeMX and configure standard things such as clocking and enabling SW debugging (SYS ->Debug -> Serial Wire)
--  Use Sytick as Timebase Sourse (SYS -> Timebase Sourse).
+- Use Systick as Timebase Source (SYS -> Timebase Source).
 You can also use the timer as you wish, but make sure it initializes first because some VHAL adapters use `System::TickHandler()` for initialization (ADC can use a delay to have time to calibrate correctly)
-- Enable FreeRTOS in the `Mindware` tab, the CMSYS version does not matter, we only need the FreeRTOS file and for the project to be generated taking into account that RTOS will be used.
+- Enable FreeRTOS in the `Middleware` tab, the CMSIS version does not matter, we only need the FreeRTOS file and for the project to be generated taking into account that RTOS will be used.
 This step can also be skipped, but many drivers and utilities use RTOSAdapter, be careful.

 ## Setting up the periphery
-- Activate the peripherals in CUbeMX you need and their interrupts (if you are going to use interrupts).
+- Activate the peripherals in CubeMX you need and their interrupts (if you are going to use interrupts).
 Nothing else is needed, the rest can be configured directly from VHAL.

 ## Project generation
 - Go to the `Project Manager` tab -> and select `Toolchain / IDE` -> `STM32CubeIDE`
 - In the `Project Manager` tab -> `Advanced Settings`, select each peripheral and change `HAL` to `LL` (since VHAL uses LL)
-- Click the `Generate Code` button (if CubeMX asks if you are sure you want to use SyTick - click `yes`)
+- Click the `Generate Code` button (if CubeMX asks if you are sure you want to use Systick - click `yes`)

 # Create VHAL Project
 - Duplicate the newly generated project, it will be used as a code donor
 - Open the original project

 ## Config IDE
-- Donvload or clone [VHAL](https://github.com/VeyDlin/VHAL) and copy `VHAL` to project root
+- Download or clone [VHAL](https://github.com/VeyDlin/VHAL) and copy `VHAL` to project root
 - Copy `Application` and `BSP` to project root
 - `Right mouse button` -> `Refresh` (or F5)
 - `Right mouse button` -> `Convert to C++`
 - `Right mouse button` -> `Properties`
   - `C/C++ Build`
     - (advice) tab `Behavior` -> `Enable Parallel Build` and `Use unlimited jobs`
-    - (advice) `Settings` -> `MCU GCC Compiler` -> `Geniral` -> `Standart` -> GNU18 (Update the cube if you don't have GNU18)
+    - (advice) `Settings` -> `MCU GCC Compiler` -> `General` -> `Standard` -> GNU18 (Update the cube if you don't have GNU18)
-    - `Settings` -> `MCU G++ Compiler` -> `Geniral` -> `Standart` -> GNU++20 (Update the cube if you don't have GNU++20)
+    - `Settings` -> `MCU G++ Compiler` -> `General` -> `Standard` -> GNU++20 (Update the cube if you don't have GNU++20)
-  - `C/C++ Geniral` -> `Path and Symbols`
+  - `C/C++ General` -> `Path and Symbols`
     - `Includes` -> ... (`Add to all configurations` and `Add to all languages`)
       - `Add` -> `Directory`: `Application`
       - `Add` -> `Directory`: `BSP`